 Love is always in the air over in the Tahiti Village.
 At 3:30pm daily you can witness a traditional Tahitian wedding ceremony and even join in to renew your own vows!
 If your visit is timed right you’ll get to sample melt-in-your-mouth coconut bread and experience pole fishing off the little pier.
 Learn about Tahitian pearls, full-body tattoos and how to swing your hips Tahitian style.

 The Polynesian Cultural Center lagoon serves as centre stage for the Huki show but it’s also home to two water activities.
 Depending on energy levels, take a leisurely sightseeing Canoe Tour or partake in Canoe Paddling.
 Canoe Paddling launches from the Tonga Village, sadly I didn’t get a chance to do this activity but I did see families out on the water and had major FOMO.

 The majority of Polynesian Cultural Center Packages include the Alii Luau Buffet.
-When you are feeding hundreds of people at a luau it’s hard to perfect the food, but Polynesian Cultural Center has done it!
+When you are feeding hundreds of people at a luau it’s hard to perfect the food, but they’ve has done it!
 There was a wide selection of cuisine and it was fresh and delicious.
 I piled my plate high and enjoyed every bite!
 FYI there is no alcohol.
 Sorry folks, that means no Mai Tais at this luau but Mocktails served in a Pineapple abound!